HaaLeo/swarmlib/README.md

 ![cukoo search](https://raw.githubusercontent.com/HaaLeo/swarmlib/master/doc/cuckoos.gif)

 The plot shows all nests of the current cuckoo generation as _red_ markers.
 The best nests of all (previous) generations are indicated by _yellow_ markers.
+The abandonment of a nest is indicated by a _dark grey_ transition.

 To print all available options execute: